Rotate through 5 simple lunch meals, for adults and kids, that are quick and easy to prepare.

-MONDAY ADULTS: My husband grabs a sandwich at work and I have a protein smoothie or a cup of soup.
+MONDAY ADULTS: My husband grabs a salad at work and I have a protein smoothie or a cup of soup.
 (I ease into the week with an easy Monday!)

 THURSDAY ADULTS: Tuna Waldorf Salad (see recipe below) + crackers + chocolate

-FRIDAY ADULTS: Spinach salad (or other lettuce blend) with fresh fruit (strawberries, pineapple, blueberries, etc.) or dried fruit (cranberries, cherries, blueberries, mulberries, etc.), celery, goat cheese, sunflower seeds, deli meat + salad dressing + crackers + dark chocolate
+FRIDAY ADULTS: Spinach Salad (or other lettuce blends) with fresh fruit (strawberries, pineapple, blueberries, etc.) or dried fruit (cranberries, cherries, blueberries, mulberries, etc.), celery, goat cheese, sunflower seeds, deli meat + salad dressing + crackers + dark chocolate

 SAT/ SUN: We wing it!

 *Tuna Waldorf Salad: For about 2 servings, combine one can of tuna (drained) with a chopped apple, raisins, 2 chopped celery sticks, and a small handful of chopped walnuts.
 Add about a 1/4 cup of mayo, or plain yogurt, to achieve desired consistency/creaminess and mix until all ingredients are combined.
 For variety, I like to swap out the raisins for dried cranberries or dried cherries.
 I’ll also swap out the walnuts for sunflower seeds, pumpkin seeds or hemp seeds.
 I like to scoop up the tuna mixture with crackers.
-You could also serve it over a bed of lettuce or add it to a wrap or sandwich bread.
+You could also serve this mix over a bed of lettuce or enjoy it in a wrap or as a sandwich.

 *I try to be creative and vary it up occasionally.
 In general, I stick to this plan.

 *I also send my husband to work with a morning snack and an afternoon snack.
-Examples include: fruit, yogurt, cottage cheese, pepper strips with hummus, celery with nut butter, bag of chips or popcorn, trail mix, and a protein bar.
+Examples include fruit, yogurt, cottage cheese, pepper strips with hummus, celery with nut butter, a bag of chips or popcorn, trail mix, and a protein bar.
 (See my list of Snacks for more ideas.)